Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 (especially when building apps that have a large amount of screens and destinations that can be reached from multiple places) is to introduce dedicated navigator types.

+ Coordinators are useful for a specific part of the application that might be presented from different places.

 ## In Class Activity I (30 min)

 ### Individually